How do these pop-ups work?

 Absolutely!
 Worldschoolers really resonate with these events.
 There is nothing like feeling you have a 'home' while you're traveling... and there is nothing like seeing our friends over and over again, all around the globe!

-We are so grateful to our attending families that have joined us, realized that a mobile community is exactly what they need, and have rearranged their travels so they can come back for more!
+We are so grateful to the families who have joined us, realized that a mobile community is exactly what they need, and have rearranged their travels so they can come back for more!
 Who knows...maybe you will become the next pop-up groupie?!
 Please browse our Testimonials page.

 When will you release the next season's pop-up destinations?